 STATEMENT OF AGREEMENT

-By signing this document, I have read and acknowledge the Mercer Unive Policy.
-I understand this policy is in effect while I am enrolled as an ATS a
+By signing this document, I have read and acknowledge the Mercer Univer- Policy.
+I understand this policy is in effect while I am enrolled as an ATS at

 Student Name: -

 Student Signature: Date:

-COMPENSATION FOR CLINICAL EXPERIMENTAL MERCER UNIVERSITY MAT PROGRAM
+COMPENSATION FOR CLINICAL EXPERIE MERCER UNIVERSITY MAT PROGRAM

 The CAATE standards provide that all clinical education must be education receive any payment during this education experience.
-However, this does therefore, you may not be paid but may receive scholarships associated of the Mercer University MAT Program. es not include scholarships.
+However, this doe Therefore, you may not be paid but may receive scholarships associated wof the Mercer University MAT Program. es not include scholarships.

 STATEMENT OF AGREEMENT

-By signing this document, I have read and acknowledge the Mercer Unive Clinical Education Policy.
-I understand this policy is in effect while I am er University.
+By signing this document, I have read and acknowledge the Mercer Univer Clinical Education Policy.
+I understand this policy is in effect while I am en University.

 Student Name:

 Student Signature: Date: